aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 ## s2n_connection and the TLS state machine

 Every connection (or session in TLS parlance) is associated with an s2n_connection structure.
 The details of this structure are opaque to applications, but internally it is where all of the TLS state is managed.
+To make sense of what is going on, it is neccessary to understand how the TLS protocol works at the record and handshake layers.

+When a TLS connection is being started, the first communication consists of handshake messages.
+The client sends the first message (a client hello), and then the server replies (with a server hello), and so on.
+Because a server must wait for a client and vice versa, this phase of a TLS connection is not full-duplex.
+To save on memory, s2n uses a single stuffer for both incoming and outgoing handshake messages and it is located as s2n_connection->handshake.io (which is a growable stuffer).

 ## Contributing to s2n